aws-solutions/media-services-application-mapper/solution-pkg/docs/INSTALL.md

 ### MSAM IAM Resources

 MSAM's IAM template will install a Group with an inline policy with permissions sufficient to install all the templates of the solution.
-The IAM Group is named `<stackname>-installationGroup-<ID>` and includes the same policy as [this file](dist/iam-install-policy.json).
+The IAM Group is named `<stackname>-installationGroup-<ID>`.
 Add the users to this group who will be installing the solution if your organization has strict requirements about the AdministratorAccess managed policy.

-[This file](dist/iam-install-policy.json) is a policy that can be added inline to a user or role and defines sufficient permissions to install all the templates included with MSAM.

 ## DynamoDB Considerations